What is GTL?

 Man and Woman of the Year and Founders Award

 Greater Tucson Leadership is proud to host the annual Man and Woman of the Year and Founders Gala.
 Equally as important as cultivating emerging community leaders is recognizing the efforts of members of the Tucson community who go above and beyond to maintain Tucson as a beautiful and opportune place to live.
-This year’s event is scheduled for February 6, 2016.
+The next event is scheduled for February 11, 2017.
 To learn more, visit the link below.

 The goal fostered by the GTL program is to continue to develop and improve the community around us.
 Each year, the GTL class commits to a community project.
 The class of 2015 opted to help the underserved Hiaki High School.
 The class volunteered over 800 hours and raised over $12,000 in order to host 22 career day presentations and to help the school develop a beautiful community garden which has become a point of pride and inspiration for its students.